-Sri Lanka is a beautiful little tropical country in the middle of the Indian Ocean that offers an amazing variation of sights for you to explore.
+Sri Lanka is a beautiful tropical country in the middle of the Indian Ocean.
+And it has an amazing variety of places for you to visit.

-Most places of interest in Sri Lanka are located close to each other.
-But keep in mind that there are many lovely destinations to visit in Sri Lanka.
-I have spent about 6 months in Sri Lanka and didn’t even get to see all of them, but I did visit every location on this list of itineraries.
+As Sri Lanka is a small country, most places you’ll want to visit are located relatively close to each other.
+But keep in mind that there are many wonderful places you can visit.
+I spent about 6 months in Sri Lanka and didn’t get to see all of them, but I did visit every location in this list of itineraries.

 Table of Contents